Living, Retirement, Working

 Geographical location

-Borders immediately south of the United States, in-between the USA and Central America.
-Mexico is classed as a member of Latin American nations, and is part of the North American Continent (not South or Central America as is sometimes quoted).
+Mexico border the United States to the north and Guatemala, in Central America, to the south.
+Mexico is classed as a member of Latin American nations, and is part of the North American continent (not South or Central America as is sometimes incorrectly asserted).

 Current population